-We offer full sponsorship of both the GDL and LPC, together with a maintenance grant of £8,000 to all our future trainees.
+We offer full sponsorship of both the GDL and LPC along with the following maintenance grants:

 We have up to 10 places on each of our two-week paid vacation schemes which take place during the spring and summer each year.
 Over the two weeks, students will work alongside experienced lawyers in two different practice areas and make contributions to live matters, undertaking similar work to our trainees.